drbrodix/BaosMini/README.md

 While this subservice is listening, other parts of the program will be waiting!

 ## Further documentation
-Further documentation of the project is available in the DoxyDocs subfolder, generated by the Doxygen documentation generator tool.
+Further documentation of the project is available as a Doxygen documentation.
+Use the GitHub Pages link to check it out.